 Using tung oil on wooden furniture can add a dark, oily appearance while protecting the furniture from the sun.
 Make sure the piece is clean and dry before applying.

 You don’t always need to make a big purchase when your patio furniture starts to show signs of aging.
-Regular cleanings can go a long way to extending the life of your furniture, so don’t forget to carry out regular maintenance to keep it in top shape for as long as possible!
+Regular cleanings can go a long way to extending the life of your furniture—so don’t forget to carry out regular maintenance to keep it in top shape for as long as possible!
+Just swing by any of our 9 locations and ask an associate to help you find exactly what you need to bring your outdoor space back to life!